 “As the vaccine rolls out and we gradually emerge from this lockdown, I believe we will see a new transactional flow from renewed confidence in the economy and businesses re-establishing themselves.”

-“We certainly had an increase in enquiries during H2 which led to a spike in new business submitted to lenders in Q4.
-We are working hard with lenders to find solutions, who in turn are reviewing their criteria and interest rates to fit the current market.
+“We certainly had an increase in inquiries during Q2, which led to a spike in new business submitted to lenders in Q4.
+We are working hard with lenders to find solutions, who in turn are reviewing their criteria and interest rates to fit the current market.”

-“The SDLT holiday as helped to bring business to the bridging market, which is continuing into 2021.”
+“The SDLT holiday helped to bring business to the bridging market, which is continuing into 2021.”

-“Yes, we did see some big names in bridging close their doors as the whole country was forced to work out their strategies in the face of the pandemic on a micro and macro scale, some still aren’t back as they were.
-However, I think most of the short-term lending market either caried on throughout or paused only temporarily as working practices were refined and made fit for purpose under the restrictions we faced, as well as the level of uncertainty that still hangs over us.
+“Yes, we did see some big names close their doors as the whole country was forced to work out their strategies in the face of the pandemic on a micro and macro scale, but some still aren’t back as they were.
+However, I think most of the short-term lending market either carried on throughout or paused only temporarily as working practices were refined and made fit for purpose under the restrictions we faced, as well as the level of uncertainty that still hangs over us.”

-“The absence of some big names reduced supply, coupled with some restricting LTVs, has had a marked impact on lending levels.
-I think this is also reflected in the fall in average LTVs over the year.
+“The absence of some big names has reduced supply, coupled with some restricting LTVs, which has had a marked impact on lending levels.
+I think this is also reflected in the fall in average LTVs over the year.”

-“However, as the trend in Q3 & Q4 indicated, I think we will see volumes bounce back quite quickly and with people re-entering the market the data is reflecting the stiff competition lenders face for business in terms of lower interest rates.
+“However, as the trend in Q3 and Q4 indicated, I think we will see volumes bounce back quite quickly, and with people re-entering the market, the data is reflecting the stiff competition lenders face for business in terms of lower interest rates.”

-“There are some big high street names who see themselves as ‘business banks’ but I know from first-hand experience that many did not step up to the challenge and support their customers as they should at this time.
-Borrowers were turned away or faced a huge amount of red tape to navigate on their own and not able to get the support they needed so badly in a timely manner.
+“There are some big high-street names who see themselves as ‘business banks’ but I know from first-hand experience that many did not step up to the challenge and support their customers as they should at this time.
+Borrowers were turned away or faced a huge amount of red tape to navigate on their own, not being able to get the support they needed so badly in a timely manner.”

 “I think overall the short-term lending market can be proud of what it managed to achieve in unprecedented times.
-I know there are an awful lot of people who are very grateful, whose businesses, personal life and families are better for what the industry was able to offer them.
+I know there are an awful lot of people who are very grateful, whose businesses, personal lives, and families are better for what the industry was able to offer them.”